laas/fape/README.md

 ## Run

-Once you have compiled FAPE (using sbt pack), you can run it with
+Once you have compiled FAPE (using sbt assembly), you can run it with

+    alias fape="java -jar fape/planning/target/fape-planning-assembly-XXXX.jar"
-    path/to/fape path/to/anml/problem/file
+    fape path/to/anml/problem/file
-    # e.g. target/pack/bin/fape planning/domains/logistics-hier/logistics.x04-1.pb.anml
+    # e.g. fape planning/domains/logistics-hier/logistics.x04-1.pb.anml

 For more options, run `fape --help`.
 Example ANML planning problems are available in `planning/domains`.